 Caring For Turtles And Birds

-We partner with zoos for a turtle head-starting program to increase survival of their young.
+We partner with zoos for a turtle head-starting program to increase the survival of their young.
 In June, eggs are collected from nests in the wild and transported to zoos for hatching.
 The baby turtles (called hatchlings) are raised at the zoo for almost a year.
 The hatchlings are released the following June back into the wild.

 These efforts have helped re-establish a healthy population of turtles on Illinois’ largest sand prairie which is on our wildlife refuge.
-After starting with only three turtles in 2008, the Refuge expects to reach its goal of 100 turtles in summer of 2016.
+After starting with only three turtles in 2008, the Refuge expects to reach its goal of 100 turtles in the summer of 2016.

 Our Refuge has several wetlands and marshes that attract hundreds of thousands of ducks and birds during peak spring and fall migration.
 We manage water levels in the wetlands by pumping water from the Mississippi River.
 This also ensures that the birds have adequate food (aquatic vegetation), shelter, and can be protected from hunters during the hunting season.